Enhancing Large Language Model Reasoning with Reward Models: An Analytical Survey: Reward Models: Categorization and Evaluation

-\paragraph{Training methods.} The training procedures for discriminative PRMs, which directly output the reward $r$, and generative PRMs, which reason in natural language before determining the reward $r$, differ substantially and are therefore discussed separately.
+\paragraph{Training methods.} Once step-level data and labels are defined, the remaining question is how much reasoning the PRM should perform before producing a reward.
+The training procedures for discriminative PRMs, which directly output the reward $r$, and generative PRMs, which reason in natural language before determining the reward $r$, differ substantially and are therefore discussed separately.

+Discriminative PRMs are typically trained as binary classifiers using cross-entropy loss.
+Given the ground truth label $\hat{y}_i\in\{0,1\}$ and the step reward \(r_i \in [0,1]\) for each step $\tau_i$, PRMs can be trained to minimize a similar cross-entropy loss as ORMs: